BryanWilhite/Blog/presentation/entry/2019/2019-01-04-getting-to-know-the-angular-cdk-drag-and-drop-feature-and-other-tweeted-links.md

 ---json
 {
   "author": null,
   "content": "Getting to Know the Angular CDK Drag and Drop Feature.
-By @NetanelBasal[bit.ly] Easier scrollytelling with position sticky [pudding.cool] Just how many kinds of boxes are there in CSS? @fantasai@tabatkins@meyerweb\r\n content-box\r\n            padding-box\r\n...", "inceptDate": "2019-01-04T12:53:40.5486068-08:00", "isPublished": true,
+By @NetanelBasal[bit.ly] Easier scrollytelling with position sticky [pudding.cool] Just how many kinds of boxes are there in CSS? @fantasai@tabatkins@meyerweb  content-box             padding-box    ...", "inceptDate": "2019-01-04T12:53:40.5486068-08:00", "isPublished": true,
   "itemCategory": null,